Learn how to provide an accurate radiofrequency / cavitation treatment, at the exact right depth and exact right intensity

 The picture is further complicated by the fact that many of those tissue layers are thinner in some areas and thicker in some others, even on the same person.

 Some skin layers have a different structure on different body areas and on different people.
-And some are missing altogether or fuse with each other in different body areas.
+And some are missing altogether or fuse with each other tissues in different body areas.

 If you apply a decent treatment intensity the worst thing that can happen by getting the depth wrong is just reduced treatment effectiveness.
 Not great but at least not a disaster.

 However, if you apply extreme intensity (as in the instant miracle procedures mentioned above that attempt to give results in 1-4 sessions) then getting your skin layers wrong can be disastrous.
-This is usually the case with therapists targeting the SMAS on the face (i.e. the tissue depth facelift surgeons work on) with high intensity RF microneedling, high intensity HIFU or extreme intensity RF.

-In these cases, if things go wrong people lose facial fat or get swelling/burns/fibrosis.
-This is because the SMAS is located at different skin depths even in the same person and because no equipment accurately targets the same specific depth in all people and even in all different anatomical areas of the same person.
+• And because no equipment accurately targets the same specific depth in all people and even in all different anatomical areas of the same person

-The only reason there not that many disfigured people with such treatments is usually due to treatment intensity being too low to cause damage (but also too low to offer the promised miraculous results, which are usually so-so, despite all the pain and expense).
-Also, some people’s fat/connective tissue is more resilient, despite the extreme intensity applied at the wrong place.
-And in some cases sheer luck helps avoid adverse reactions too.
+The only reason there are not that many disfigured people with such treatments is usually due to treatment intensity being too low to cause damage (but also too low to offer the promised miraculous results, which are usually so-so, despite all the pain and the expense).

 The right technology at the right depth and right intensity